 The data collected through our citizen science projects helps us answer important questions about wild species and their habitats.

 “Citizen Science is an invaluable way to tap into the vast knowledge held by naturalists, and to gain insight into species on a both a micro and macro scale.
-The ORAA not only captures this knowledge, but grows a community of people dedicated to the conservation of herpetofauna in Ontario.”
+The atlas not only captures this knowledge, but grows a community of people dedicated to the conservation of reptiles and amphibians in Ontario.”

 - Backyard Surveys: Do you hear frogs calling in a nearby wetland or see salamanders and their vernal pool habitats in your woodlot?
-Learn how you can help track these species and their habitats throughout the province, and citizen science projects throughout Ontario.
+Learn how you can help track these species and their habitats throughout the province.